top of page

 • Carbon can create more compounds than any other element, exceeding the combined number of compounds formed by all other elements.

-• The discovery of fullerenes—spherical carbon molecules—expanded our understanding of carbon allotropes and their potential applications in nanotechnology.
+• The discovery of fullerenes—spherical carbon molecules—expands understanding of carbon allotropes and potential applications in nanotechnology.

 • Carbon is capable of forming single, double, and triple bonds, leading to an immense variety of organic compounds and structures.